Public Life

 When the opportunity arose to run for public office at the age of 25, Tyler felt a call to serve his community and country.
 It was too tantalizing an opportunity to turn down.

-The 2015 election was a turning point in American politics, where data privacy and data security became key concerns.
+The 2015 election was a turning point in American politics, where cloud security and data privacy became key concerns.

 Common Questions